ScreenKiteScreenKite|Guide

 Camera Availability Monitoring

-ScreenKite monitors camera availability.
-If your selected camera becomes unavailable (disconnected or in use by another app), ScreenKite detects it and falls back gracefully.
+ScreenKite monitors camera availability throughout a recording.
+If your selected camera becomes unavailable mid-recording (disconnected or claimed by another app), ScreenKite detects it and falls back gracefully.

 Microphone